 D-4.1 Apparatus

-D-4.1.1 Tensile Tester — A constant rate of extension type
+D-4.1.1 Tensile Tester

+A constant rate of extension type.

-D-4.1.2 Test Fixture — To be mounted into the jaws of the tensile tester.
+D-4.1.2 Test Fixture — to be mounted into the jaws of the tensile tester.
 A panel held by the test fixture allows for a 625 mm2 (1 sq in.) contact area of the pressure sensitive adhesive article.
 Alternately, the test fixture may include a raised area that allows a 625 sq. mm (1 sq. in.) contact area of the pressure sensitive article.

 D-4.1.3 Apparatus for Cutting

+D-4.1.3.1 Die cutter

-D-4.1.3.1 Die Cutter — A 25 mm × 175 mm rectangular mallet-type die cutter with mallet, or use a clicking press cuter with corresponding die of equivalent dimension, for sample preparation.
+A 25 mm × 175 mm rectangular mallet-type die cutter with mallet, or use a clicking press cuter with corresponding die of equivalent dimension, for sample preparation.

 D-4.1.3.2 If a fixed dimension die is unavailable, substitute a 25 mm steel bar with a double razor knife or other apparatus suitable for cutting the specimen into the specified dimensions to prepare the 24 mm wide specimen strips.

-D-4.1.4 Absorbent Lint-free Cleaning Wipes — Material produced from entirely virgin raw materials and containing less than 0.25 percent by weight of solvent-leechable materials.
+D-4.1.4 Absorbent Lint-free Cleaning Wipes — material produced from entirely virgin raw materials and containing less than 0.25 percent by weight of solvent-leechable materials.

 D-4.1.5 Masking Tape — 25 mm wide

-D-4.1.6 50 micron (2 mil) Polyester (PET) — To be used as support medium in evaluating unsupported adhesives such as transfer tapes, laminating adhesive, or other film free adhesives.
+D-4.1.6 50 micron (2 mil) Polyester (PET) — to be used as support medium in evaluating unsupported adhesives such as transfer tapes, laminating adhesive, or other film free adhesives.

 D-4.2 Reagents